Velipadinte Pusthakam Movie Review: A Book Without A Solid Content!

 Velipadinte Pusthakam Story

-Prof. Michael Idikkula joins Pheonix College, one of the most popular colleges of the city.
+Prof. Michael Idikkula joins Pheonix College, one of the most popular colleges of the city as the new vice principal.
 Idikkula easily handles the highly mischievous students of the college and brings the rival groups together.
 He gradually wins the love of the faculty members and student.

 READ: Interesting Facts About Velipadinte Pusthakam